< Terug naar resultaten

 • 10

-Tour Edfu; sail to Luxor.
+Tour Edfu; sail to Luxor

-Waking in Edfu, we start our day exploring the city and its temples before sailing further north along the Nile.
-After crossing the Esna lock we reach our destination, Luxor, where we will have our final dinner on board and hopefully witness a stunning sunset over the river.M/S Esmeralda or similar
+06:00 – 08:00 Walking in Edfu, we start our day exploring the city and its temples before sailing further north along the Nile.
+After crossing the Esna lock we reach our destination, 16:30 arrive Luxor, where we will have our final dinner on board and hopefully witness a stunning sunset over the river.
+Accommodation: M/S Nile Style (or similar)

 • 11

-Disembark in Luxor; explore the Valley of the Kings.
+Disembark in Luxor; explore the Valley of the Kings

 After breakfast on board we disembark in Luxor and explore the Valley of the Kings.
-For nearly 500 years this was the site of royal burials and it contains the tombs of over 62 pharaohs, including Tutankhamun, Seti I, Ramses III and IV.
+For nearly 500 years this was the site of royal burials and it contains the tombs of more than 62 pharaohs, including Tutankhamun, Seti I, Ramses III and IV.
 One ticket allows us to see three tombs.
-The ticket usually allows entry into what are regarded as the most impressive tombs, but if you have time a visit to the tomb of Ramses VI is also highly recommended.
-Visits to tombs are now strictly controlled to halt further deterioration of wall paintings - each tomb is periodically closed for a number of weeks.
-Afterwards we visit the massive stone statues of the Colossi of Memnon before transferring to our hotel.
-The rest of the day is free to relax or wander around the streets of Luxor.Iberotel Luxor or similar
+Your ticket allows you to see three tombs.
+The ticket usually allows entry into what are regarded as the most impressive tombs, but (if you have time) a visit to extra tombs is also recommended for example Tutankhamun (extra ticket ), Seti I (extra ticket), Ramses III and IV(extra ticket).
+Visits to tombs are now strictly controlled to halt further deterioration of wall paintings – each tomb is periodically closed for a number of weeks.
+In terms of size and decoration, it is not as impressive as many of the other tombs, but is of course historically very interesting.
+After, we visit the massive stone statues of the Colossi of Memnon before transferring to our hotel.
+The rest of the day is free to relax or wander around the streets of Luxor.
+Accommodation: Iberotel Luxor (or similar)

 • 12

-Luxor tour including Karnak and Luxor temples.
+Luxor tour including Karnak and Luxor temples

-For our penultimate day we have a half day tour of Luxor’s east bank.
-Luxor is commonly called the world's greatest open-air museum and this morning we visit the extraordinary Karnak and Luxor temples which both stand within the modern city.
+For our penultimate day we have a half-day tour of Luxor’s east bank.
+Luxor is commonly called the greatest open-air museum in the world and this morning we visit the extraordinary Karnak and Luxor temples, which stand within the modern city.
 There should also be an opportunity to visit the A.C.E animal hospital to learn about the efforts taken to improve animal welfare in Egypt.
-After a leisurely afternoon we enjoy our final dinner together at one of this historic city’s restaurants.Iberotel Luxor or similar
+After a leisurely afternoon, we enjoy our final dinner together at one of this historic city’s restaurants.
+Accommodation: Iberotel Luxor (or similar)

 • 13

-End Luxor.
+End Luxor

 Naar boven